 The downside?
 The Cerberus isn’t cheap.
 Starting at $265 with a handle, the Cerberus costs a pretty penny compared to our other choices.
 Free US shipping helps, but it’s still considerably more expensive than the Cooler Master Q300P.

-However, the Sliger Cerberus stands out as one of the most exciting, and still relatively accessible, micro ATX cases with handles right now.
+However, the Sliger Cerberus stands out as one of the most exciting and still relatively accessible micro ATX cases with handles right now.
 If you like what the Cerberus offers, there’s not much on the market that can compare.

 Measurements (H x W x L) | 3.43 x 14.96 x 14.57 inches |